How Bradley Cooper and Irina Shayk's Enviably Friendly Parenting Arrangement Really Works - E! Online

 "And it's really important to just be yourself and just remember who you are and manage everything, because we can manage everything if we want to."

+Shayk is also intentionally setting an example for Lea, wanting the child to notice the connection between work and getting to live one's life as she sees fit.

+"I remember one day my daughter came back from kindergarten and she goes 'Oh, you're going to work?
+I want you to stay,'" Shayk told V. "And she starts crying and I said 'Do you see that we have lights on in the house and we have food [on the table]?
+That's why Mommy and Daddy have to go to work.'
+I want to raise a woman and teach her how my grandmother and my mother taught me, where you have to work hard."

-She told Highsnobiety that she maintained her beauty routine during the height of the pandemic even when she was just running errands or taking Lea to school, saying, "You can't leave your house with dirty nails and dirty hair—even though I really want to sometimes.
+The face of Fendi told Highsnobiety that she maintained her beauty routine during the height of the pandemic even when she was just running errands or taking Lea to school, saying, "You can't leave your house with dirty nails and dirty hair—even though I really want to sometimes.
 But during lockdown, we had no red carpets.
 I was like, 'I've got to make school runs fun.'"

-And she knows that looking like herself attracts attention, but she and Cooper have had The Talk (about people wanting to take pictures of Mommy and Daddy, that is) with Lea.
+And she knows that looking like herself attracts attention, whether she's alone or with rumored romantic interest Tom Brady, but she and Cooper long ago had The Talk (about people wanting to take pictures of them, that is) with their daughter.

 "Sometimes my daughter is scared—she sees the paparazzi from miles away.
 She's a KGB baby," Shayk quipped, invoking the surveillance state in her native Russia.
 "We had to explain to her, like, 'They're just doing their job.
 By selling pictures, they make their living.
 You don't have to be scared.'"

 But she's let it be known she isn't going to aid in any efforts to make her daughter's face famous.
-Despite her rare inclusion of a mysterious pal in a gorilla mask on Halloween, her Instagram primarily remains a fashion-only zone to show off what she's working on (or wearing, or putting on her impossibly dewy skin, etc.).
+Despite her rare inclusion of a mysterious pal in a gorilla mask on Halloween, her Instagram primarily remains a fashion-only zone to show off what she's working on (or wearing, or putting on her impossibly dewy, sun-kissed skin, etc.).

-And Lea doesn't care much about the super-glam version of Shayk anyway, the face of luxury label Self-Portrait telling Elle a year ago, "I have this huge picture that [photographer] Peter Lindbergh gave me on my wall.
+And Lea doesn't care much about the super-glam version of Shayk anyway, the face of luxury label Self-Portrait telling Elle, "I have this huge picture that [photographer] Peter Lindbergh gave me on my wall.
 She'll always joke, 'I want this mama, I don't want this mama,' pointing at the picture, and we laugh about it."

-The vigilance regarding their daughter's privacy extends to each other as well, with Cooper being loath to discuss his personal life even when he and Shayk were together ("I don't necessarily see the upside of it.
-You know?
-I don't," he told The New York Times in 2018) and Shayk telling the Evening Standard, "That's why it's called a personal life, because it's mine."
+The vigilance regarding their daughter's privacy extends to each other as well, with Cooper being loath to discuss his personal life even when he and Shayk were together ("I don't necessarily see the upside of it," he told the New York Times in 2018) and Shayk telling the Evening Standard, "That's why it's called a personal life, because it's mine."

 In the March 2021 issue of Elle she said of Cooper, "My past relationship, it's something that belongs to me, and it's private."
 She added, "It's just a piece of my inner self that I don't want to give away."

-Besides, they're very much still in each other's lives now—and Shayk doesn't even get the term "co-parenting" (which is admittedly a bit of a buzzword).
+Besides, they're very much still in each other's lives now—and Shayk doesn't even get the term "co-parenting."

 "When I'm with my daughter, I'm 100 percent a mother," she explained, "and when she's with her dad, he's 100 percent her dad.
 Co-parenting is parenting."